Woolley Hall: Overview

 Sir Richard Woodroffe (c.
-1440 – 1522) was the Sheriff of York between 1510 and 1518, and one of the last members of the Woodroffe/Woodruff family to reside in the Hall.
+1440 – 1522) had high standing in the area, and one of the last members of the Woodroffe/Woodruff family to reside in the Hall.
 In 1559, Francis Woodroffe was forced to sell the house and all his lands in Woolley and Notton to his cousin Michael Wentworth, the great-great-grandson of Sir Richard Woodroffe and descendant of Sir Thomas Wentworth (aka Golden Thomas), the great grandfather of Thomas Wentworth, 1st Earl of Strafford, for £6,000, the equivalent of nearly £1,200,000 today.
 Francis was the brother of Richard Woodroffe, who married Elizabeth Percy, the daughter of the infamous Thomas Percy, 7th Earl of Northumberland, one of the two ring leaders of the Rising of the North.

 The present building in Woolley is an example of early Jacobean architecture, and was begun about 1635 and added onto at the turn of the 19th century by the architect Jeffry Wyatville.
 It stands in the village of Woolley near the M1 Motorway.
 Godfrey Wentworth was High Sheriff of Yorkshire for 1862–63.

 After serving the Wentworth family into the 20th century, the hall was a college for a period.
 It is now owned by Wakefield Council, who use it as a conference centre and wedding location.
 In 2024, the Council decided to sell the hall.
 It has been marketed for sale with a bid deadline of 22 April 2025.